outscale/cluster-api-provider-outscale/docs/src/topics/config-airgap.md

 * a net peering between the management VPC and the workload VPC, allowing access to the load-balancer and nodes,
 * a disabled Internet Service and disabled NAT Services,
 * preloaded images on the workload nodes,
-* access to the Outscale API on the workload nodes.
+* access to the Outscale API on the nodes.

 ## Internal load-balancer